kisst-org/kreate-hooy/README.md

 The program `kreate` is a simple but flexible tool to render manifests for kubernetes.

-The working is to render the manifest for a specific application (`appname`) and a specific environment.
+The purpose is to render the manifests for a specific application (`appname`) and a specific environment.

 # Environments
 Some examples of environments are: